 Do you have a CARFAX Canada report?

-CARFAX Canada’s fully bilingual vehicle history reports provide relevant and important information about the history of the vehicle, including accident information, information about liens registered against the vehicle in certain provinces and/or territories in Canada depending on the report you purchase, and U.S. history.
+The CARFAX Canada Vehicle History Report provides relevant and important information about the history of the vehicle, including accident information, information about liens registered against the vehicle in certain provinces and/or territories in Canada depending on the report you purchase, and U.S. history.
 If the seller has already purchased a CARFAX Canada report, then ask to see it so you can get details on the vehicle’s history.
 If they don’t have one available, get the VIN of the vehicle so you can purchase a report yourself.
+The report also comes with a free History-Based Value report that incorporates the history information as well as other factors like location to generate a unique value that can be helpful with negotiating the price.

 Has anything on the car ever been replaced or updated?